-For ease of presentation, we compare the related surveys in the TABLE \ref{tab}.
+For ease of presentation, we compare the related surveys in \textbf{TABLE} \ref{tab}.
 It can be seen that on the one hand, the rise of LAWNs can bring plenty of advantages such as improved coverage in underserved areas, flexible deployment options, and enhanced line-of-sight communications.
 On the other hand, due to the challenges of high-volume, multi-connection data, and the open nature of wireless channels, key concerns in terms of reliable communications, accurate sensing, and robust control need further joint consideration.
 It is, however, noted that the related surveys do not fully consider the multiple functions, various indicators, and intertwined privacy and security issues of the LAWNs holistically.
 Moreover, the practical implementation of LAWNs requires an investigation about the low-altitude airspace (LAA) structuring and management.
 In this regard, existing literature with limited scopes of LAWNs may not provide a complete understanding of the trade-offs between performance, functionality, and security/privacy, and potentially result in suboptimal designs and deployments for real-world LAWN applications.
-To close up the above research gap, this article provides an overview of LAWN from functionality, performance evaluation, as well as air traffic management (ATM), offering a more comprehensive and broader perspective on the design, deployment, and management of LAWN systems.
+To close up the above research gap, this article provides an overview of LAWN from functionality and performance evaluation, as well as air traffic management (ATM), offering a more comprehensive and broader perspective on the design, deployment, and management of LAWN systems.